billhails/MetaData/README.md

   * OpenTracing or OpenTelemetry metrics
   * Security
     * review XSS vulnerabilities
-      * add `security="xss"` schema attribute to globally enable html escaping of text input.
+      * add `security="xss"` schema attribute to globally enable html escaping of text input - done
     * review SQL injection vulnerabilities
-    * add graphql-query-complexity analysis and rejection
+    * add graphql-query-complexity analysis and rejection - done
 * **demo-specific**
+  * demonstrate the use of middleware to handle linkedin-style friend requests
   * Redis for push notifications
   * with the proliferation of potential extra servers (Redis, Jaeger, other databases etc.) consider moving to containers for testing and deployment.
 Evaluate the pros and cons of